-EPA primarily justifies its selection of Option 1 as an attempt to, however indirectly, "protect against the type of supply chain disruptions that arose during the COVID-19 pandemic."130 To support this rationale, it opines that the MPP industry was unable to meet increased "demand for meat from grocery stores" due to the rapid spread of COVID-19, which caused facilities to "temporarily close[]" or "reduce[] line speeds" given "worker shortages and safety concerns."131 According to EPA, these phenomena "led to shortages and higher prices for many meat and poultry commodities."
+EPA primarily justifies its selection of Option 1 as an attempt to, however indirectly, "protect against the type of supply chain disruptions that arose during the COVID-19 pandemic."
+To support this rationale, it opines that the MPP industry was unable to meet increased "demand for meat from grocery stores" due to the rapid spread of COVID-19, which caused facilities to "temporarily close[]" or "reduce[] line speeds" given "worker shortages and safety concerns."
+According to EPA, these phenomena "led to shortages and higher prices for many meat and poultry commodities."

 Not only does EPA fail to identify expert support for these conclusions, 132 they have also been thoroughly debunked by several sources, including the House Select Subcommittee on the Coronavirus Crisis.
 In a May 2022 report, the Select Subcommittee presents extensive evidence agenda-water (Announcing investment of \$51 million in projects that "focus on water conservation, water management and restoration efforts that will result in significant benefits to ecosystem or watershed health."); see also The White House, A Proclamation on the 50th Anniversary of the Clean Water Act (Oct.
 17, 2022), ("As we celebrate the anniversary of this law, my Administration is more committed than ever to continuing its legacy, providing access to safe water, and restoring a healthier planet.").
-129 Sw.
-Elec.
-Power Co., 920 F.3d at 1028.